ulthiel/Magma-UT/Readme.md

 ### Automatic package documenter

-In the directory "Tools/Documenter" there is the Python script "documenter.py" that will automatically create a package documentation consisting of all the intrinsics in the package together with the description given in the source code.
-The documentation is stored in the markdown file "Autodoc.md" of the package directory.
-Here's an example call:
+You can create an automatic documentation of a package (list of intrinsics with their comments) via

 ```
-python2 documenter.py -p "Magma-UT"
+AutodocPackage("Magma-UT");
 ```

-You can see the result [here](https://github.com/ulthiel/Magma-UT/blob/master/Packages/Magma-UT/Autodoc.md).
+This creates a file "Autodoc.md" in the package directory.
+You can see an example [here](https://github.com/ulthiel/Magma-UT/blob/master/Packages/Magma-UT/Autodoc.md).

 ### Automatic self check system